There are 7 stages of opioid recovery you should be aware of if you or someone you love is struggling

-The opioid epidemic has been raging an ugly war on this country for years now.
-It’s hard to imagine that you don’t know someone who has been impacted by this epidemic.
-But, as we start to learn about opioid addiction and recovery, it’s critical to understand how opioid recovery works.
+If you haven’t heard about the opioid epidemic in America, you’ve been living under a rock because it’s been raging an ugly war on this country for years now.
+It’s hard to imagine that you don’t know someone who has been impacted by this epidemic, whether at work, at home or in the family.
+But, as we start to learn more about opioid addiction and recovery, it’s critical to understand how opioid recovery works.
+Especially if you are trying to support someone who is opioid addicted.

 Stages of opioid recovery show a timeline for getting healthy

-Stages of opioid recovery were not clear to me when I started my journey.
+The stages of opioid recovery were not clear to me when I started my journey.
 I just wanted to stop using.
 Why is recovery so difficult, and why do so many people fail?
 It’s a very complicated question with no easy answer.
 Studies show that it takes an average of 66 days to form a new habit or behavior.
 This means that the old behavior has been changed and the new behavior will happen automatically.
 This research is for habits, however.
 Addictions are different in ways that make changing behaviors much more challenging.
-Opioid addiction, for example, is an illness with three components, effecting someone physically, mentally, and spiritually.
+Opioid addiction, for example, is an illness with three components, affecting someone physically, mentally, and spiritually.

 Addiction is defined as a chronic, relapsing brain disease, and brain diseases don’t just go away with will power.